abhchand/tunnel-vision/README.md

    IdentityFile ~/.ssh/<your-key>.pub
 ```

-Finally, submit a pull request to add your name to the [configuration](roles/tunnel-server/vars/main.yml).
+Finally, submit a pull request to add your name to the [`tunnel_users` in the configuration file](roles/tunnel-server/vars/main.yml).
 You'll specify your username, the above **public** key, and a unique port number.

 Example: